TheRealSyler/sass-formatter/README.md

   sass-formatter -ch "src/**/*.sass"
   sass-formatter -c ./my-config.json src/**/*.scss

-You can configure using a .sassformatterrc file (JSON) placed in your project's working directory.
+You can configure using a .sassformatterrc.json file (JSON) placed in your project's working directory.
 The config will be merged with defaults: any missing keys are taken from defaults.
 If the config file contains invalid types/values, the CLI will print an error and exit with code 1.
 ```